Sam Portrait Sam Al-Mukhtar

-Properties of Engineering Materials: What They Are and Why They Matter
+Properties of Engineering Materials: Types and Why They Matter

 When it comes to engineering and manufacturing, material properties are key.
 These properties define how a material behaves under different conditions and directly impact design, performance and cost of products.
 Whether its the strength of a steel beam or the thermal conductivity of a polymer in electronics, material properties matter in any engineering project.